lydiaYchen/PerfEvaluation-IN4215/project.md

 The proposal should contain between 300 and 400 words.
 Your proposal should address the following points:

-1. Problem description: which problem will you tackle and what is interesting about the problem?
-If you reproduce a paper make sure to reference the original paper.
+1. Problem description: which performance problem of which application will you tackle and what is novel about the problem?
-2. Resources: which data and tools will you be using (this includes also existing implementations of algorithms
-3. Methodology: if you choose to reproduce a paper, tell us which part of the paper (if not all) you will reproduce; if you choose your own research idea, tell us what type of algorithm/approach you are proposing and what your baseline(s) will be
+2. Experiment setup: what workloads, and testbeds will you use?
+2. Exploration of experiments: what parameters and configurations do you plan to explore?
+3. Predictive analysis: what analytical methods will you apply and what predictive models will derive?
+5. Optimization and validation: how will you evaluate your algorithm/approach and what type of resource and algorimic suggestions will explore?
-4. Background readings: list at least 5 related papers that you will read to add context to your research
+6. Background readings: list at least 5 related papers that you will read to add context to your research
-5. Evaluation: how will you evaluate your algorithm/approach?
-Which evaluation metrics will you use?

 **Submission**: every group uploads their proposal on Brightspace.
 The proposal should be in PDF format and should contain the group name and the list of group members (name, student IDs).